qingyuan18/ComfyUI-AnyText/README.md

 ### Random_Gen: automatic generate mask as pos_img.

 - Automatically generate mask as pos_img based on the number of text-content("string").
-With this checked the pos_img input dosen't work
+With this checked the manual_draw mask dosen't work.

 ### nonEdit_random_gen_width & nonEdit_random_gen_height: